Student & Alumni Services

 We understand that there will be times when schedules change and appointments need to be moved or canceled.
 However, if you repeatedly “no show” for an appointment (i.e., fail to give notice that you will not be keeping your appointment), Career Services reserves the right to rescind your access to the services offered by the office.

-If you are trying to decide on a major or have a major but are unsure about possible career options, Career Services can help!
-These tools may also be helpful as you begin your job search.
+If you are trying to decide on a major or career options, Career Services can help.
+These resources are available to you free of charge as you begin your search.

-Individual Career Counseling Appointments - are the best way to begin exploring interests, values, and skills and relating them to possible major and career options.
-Other self-assessment options can be discussed during these sessions.
+Individual Career Counseling Appointments – Talking with a career specialist is one of the best ways to begin exploring interests, values, and skills and relating them to possible major and career options.
+Self-assessment exercises and resources can be discussed during these sessions.

 Each year Career Services offers numerous workshops on various topics including: selecting a major, networking, interviewing, finding an internship, resumes, job search, business etiquette, facebook privacy and more.
 For a complete workshop schedule, check out our calendar under either “Students” or “Alumni” at College Central Network for the University of North Georgia.